Hidden Gardens in Lisbon Worth Discovering

 If you’re staying at one of Lisbon’s finer boutique hotels, chances are they have gardens you’ll never want to leave.
 Palácio Belmonte’s courtyard and Torel Palace’s terraced garden offer some of the city’s most refined green spaces.

-Soverra Suggestion: Even if you’re not a guest, some allow access with a reservation at their café or restaurant.
+Soverra Insight: Even if you’re not a guest, some allow access with a reservation at their café or restaurant.

 10. Jardim das Amoreiras